The section explores the first law of thermodynamics and work. This section includes worked examples and a glossary.

 ΔE = qv = 37.6 kJ

 At constant pressure, work is done by the system.
-Thus, some of the heat applied to the system goes into boiling the water, but some of the applied energy is lost as work leaving the system as the volume increases.
+Thus, some of the heat applied to the system goes into boiling the water, and some of the applied energy is used to increase the volume.
 It will take 37.6 kJ to boil the water, regardless if work is done or not.
 As energy is lost due to work is leaving the system, more heat must be applied.

 Heat and work are two modes of energy transfer between system and surroundings.
 Heat is the transfer of energy by random molecular collisions and work harnesses these collisions to create directed motions, such as in a piston (a moveable wall).
 The sum of heat and work is the change in energy of the system: ΔE = q + w.
 This is called the first law of thermodynamics.
 The partial conversion of heat into useful work by an engine (to run electric generators or cars or trains or boats or airplanes) is the basis of our modern industrial society.
 As we discussed earlier in the semester, the creation of heat by combustion also releases CO2 into the atmosphere, leading to climate change.